In September 2020, the LME signed the Women in Finance Charter, reinforcing our commitment to gender diversity across the LME Group.

-As of August 2020, 31.9% of senior management roles across the LME are held by women.
+At the date of signing, 31.9% of senior management roles across the LME were held by women.
 Our target is to increase this to 40% by September 2025.

 The LME’s gender diversity strategy consists of five key pillars: attraction, governance, benchmarking, retention and education.
 Internal initiatives within each of these pillars will support the LME in achieving its five-year target of growing our female representation across senior management positions.
 These include: